plone/training/behaviors2.rst

         """Marker interface for the Browserlayer
         """

-    # Ivotable is the marker interface for contenttypes how support this behavior
+    # Ivotable is the marker interface for contenttypes who support this behavior
     class IVotable(Interface):
         pass